Can The Executor Of A Will Take Everything?

 Yes, there is some truth to the executor horror stories of yore––but checks and balances in the legal system make sure that executors are held accountable.

-While executors are the gatekeepers between an estate and its heirs, they don’t hold so much power that they can hoard assets beyond the wishes of the deceased and rights reserved for heirs.
+While executors are the gatekeepers between an estate and its heirs, they don’t hold the power to deviate from the wishes of the deceased.

 Want a full list of executor duties?
 Download a PDF checklist here: Executor Checklist